113ll3/Ibmclouddocscli/plugins/pnp/index.md

 	...

-#### Create a private network peering connection by using the IP addresses
+#### Create a private network peering connection by using the IP Addresses
 ```
 ibmcloud network pnp-create <router_ip> <router_ip> <name>
 ```